 has just died he left a will in 2015 leaving me our pif condo, but we have since sold it.bought a house & a business he intended to update this even called a lawyer made an appt. from his hospital bed but was too sick to go. now I must split this with his 3 children.
 I have to move, so they can...
 Read more »

 There is a court agreed order about orthodontist expenses: It reads "shall contribute towards orthodontist if deemed medically necessary and not solely for cosmetic purposes."
 The other parent does not want to provide proof.
-It was requested that we would take her to the consultation so we get a...
+It was requested that we would take her to the consultation so...
 Read more »

 Document your attempts to get proof.
 Email is a good method.
 Make your requests simple and clear.
 You may need them in court, if you can't come to an agreement.
 Be wary however, fighting in court can cost more than "braces."